Panji-Utama/survey-app/README.md

 ![Survey App](./product-screenshot.png?raw=true)
 This is a survey application built using HTML, CSS, JavaScript, Node.js, Express, and MongoDB.
 The application allows two types of users: fillers and makers.
 Fillers can fill in forms created by makers, while makers can create new surveys for others to fill.

+## Project Status

+This project is currently **in progress**.
+Some features may be incomplete or under development.

 ## Features

 - **User Authentication**: Users can sign up and log in as fillers or makers.